 A: Yes, of course, it will.
 Especially if this is your first video.
 You’re talking into an inanimate object and for whatever reason, you feel nervous.
 Isn’t that weird?
 You’re trying to scrunch your face up like you’re holding in a massive dump.
 And then you look like a psychopath — why do you look like a psychopath?
 I don’t know.

 Q: So will reading a script prevent that?

-A: No. Not for the first few videos (or maybe even few dozen) at least.
-That’s not the point — the point with this process is to eliminate all of your bullshit excuses, and just give you everything you need to go out and make videos.
+A: No. Not for the first few videos (or maybe even a few dozen) at least.
+That’s not the point — the point with this process is to eliminate all of your bullshit excuses, and just give you everything you need to learn video and then to go out and make them.